rushimok73/AWS-SAA-C03-Notes/README.md

 for the data and reduce the costs for querying that data.
 For more information see the AWS [documentation.](https://aws.amazon.com/cloudtrail/pricing/)

 [^1]: For more information on Server Name Indication see the Cloudfare SNI [documentation.](https://www.cloudflare.com/learning/ssl/what-is-sni/)

+## 1.19 Infra as Code

+### 1.19.1 Templates
+Template in YAML or JSON.
+Contains logical resources ‘THE WHAT’ If stack template is updated, physical resources are updated If stack is deleted, resources are deleted.

+### 1.19.2 Template parameters
+You can define AllowedValues in templates, which are basically parameters.
+You will see these options in the console UI while creating a stack.
+Default is also provided

+Psuedo Paramters
+- Injected by AWS
+- Example AWS:Region will be replaced with the current region

+### 1.19.3 Intrinsic functions
+Improves portability
+Can use functions like
+- Ref, GetAtt, GetAZ, IF, And, etc.. inside templates
+- Ref and GetAZs are used a lot

+### 1.19.4 Cloudformation Mappings
+Like maps.
+Used to lookup values from a map like a pseudo parameter.
+Makes templates more portable Can perform one or two level lookups

+### 1.19.5 Cloudformation Outputs
+Optional
+You can declare outputs for a resource, and that is what will be visible in the console UI or CLI once the stack is in CREATE COMPLETE

+You can import these into other stacks.

+### 1.19.6 Cloudformation Conditions
+Declared within the optional "Conditions" section
+This section is evaluated first to TRUE or FALSE before resources are created.
+Logical resources have conditions associated with them.

+### 1.19.7 Cloudformation DependsOn
+CF does things in parallel usually to be efficient.
+It is trying to find a dependency tree to do this during creations and deletions You can write explicit dependencies using DependsOn.
+Ex Resource A and B depends on C

+Ex.
+Elastic IP needs an Attached Internet Gateway to a VPC in order to work.
+Used Depends on for this before EIP is created.

+### 1.19.7 Cloudformation Signals
+Configure CF to wait 'X' num of success signals within a timeout (12 hour max), before CF goes into create complete

+Done using cfn-signal utility.
+Defined in creation policy

+WaitCondition
+- Is like CF signal + can send data back to CF
+- Creates a presigned URL for status into which a resource can send JSON data aswell

+### 1.19.8 CF Nested Stacks